 - 1. Market survey of processed and preserved foods and to study the methods of processing, preservation, Additives and preservatives used, shelf life, cost and form of availability. - 2.
-Preservation of food by traditional methods using sugar, salt and turmeric powder etc. - 3.
-Preservation by using Chemical preservatives. - 4.
-Preparation of Jams, Jellies, fruit Juices, Squashes, Sauces and bottling Shelf life study. - 5.
-Pickling with a variety of foods Shelf life study. - 6.
-Drying and dehydration of foods. - 7.
-Refrigeration, Freezing and freeze drying of foods. - 8.
-Extrusion processing. - 9.
-Processing and preservation of fermented products. - 10.
+Food Preservation with Class-I preservatives. - 3.
+Food Preservation with Class-II preservatives. - 4.
+Drying and dehydration of foods. - 5.
+Concentration of Foods. - 6.
+Refrigeration and Freezing of foods. - 7.
+Extrusion processing. - 8.
+Processing and preservation of fermented products. - 9.
+Edible coatings and dippings of fruits and vegetables. - 10.
 Visits to different commercial food processing units and Industries.